Crypt of Civilization: Legacy

 The Crypt of Civilization intrigued America and was replicated by many others.
 George Edward Pendray, a public relations executive in the mid-1930s, created the Westinghouse time capsule for a public ceremony for the 1939–40 New York World's Fair, to raise awareness of his company's repository vault.
 The rocket-shaped vessel, with a 7 ft exterior made from the metal alloy cupaloy, contained a Pyrex inner tube in which articles were placed.
 Pendray's design was originally called a "time bomb", but the name was later changed to avoid an association with warfare.
 Pendray chose the name "time capsule" as it encapsulated within a container man-made objects and was intended to be opened in 61 centuries.
 A second capsule was created by Westinghouse for the 1964 New York World's Fair and an exhibit was set up to show the contents and history of the time capsules.
 Both these capsules are intended to be available to the people of 6939 CE only and are not to be opened before then.

 The Crypt of Civilization has been published or broadcast by the media since its inception, including the Associated Press, ABC, NBC, CNN, NPR, the Atlanta Journal Constitution, and the New York Times newspaper.
 After the sealing ceremony in 1940, media organizations continued to re-visit the crypt in news stories every decade.
 The International Time Capsule Society, an international society club for recording the locations and contents of time capsules worldwide, was founded at Oglethorpe University on the fiftieth anniversary (1990) of the official closing of the vault.
 The Crypt of Civilization regained prominence from 1999 to 2001 as a result of the Millennium celebrations.
 The Crypt was featured in an episode of Life After People: The Series on the History Channel.
 The story of the Crypt was published in major newspapers all around the world.

-Peters observed that the fact of such a project designed for people that will not even be born for one hundred and eighty-six generations (6,177 years) is the built-in belief that the human race will still exist and that therefore there is a need for historical preservation.
+Peters observed that the fact of such a project designed for people that would not even be born for more than six millennia is the built-in belief that the human race will still exist and that therefore there is a need for historical preservation.
 He further shows that there is even a hint of reincarnation by the fact that newspaper reporter and historian Frank G. Menke asked the movie star singer Bing Crosby to be Master of Ceremonies at the opening of the crypt in 8113 CE.
 Crosby responded to this by saying he would be glad to do that as long as his filming schedule at the time would allow it.